-A. The traditional machine learning techniques
+A. The traditional machine learning approach

-Traditional machine learning techniques are mainly based on skin color analysis [3] and hand shape characteristics [4] to detect hand position relative to the background.
+Traditional machine learning approach are mainly based on skin color analysis [3] and hand shape characteristics [4] to detect hand position relative to the background.
 The Haarlike feature detection is applied in [5] to locate the hand.
 [6] proposes a multi-proposal detector based on a combination of the hand shape, skin color, and context.
 In another approach, [7] uses an attention map to extract the hand position in the complex background.
-In general, these methods are easy to implement with low computational costs.
+These techniques are easy to deploy with low computational costs.
 However, they are limited by environmental conditions such as illumination, contrast, and color similarity between foreground and background.
 In addition, to achieve the desired accuracy, traditional methods also require careful preprocessing steps for feature extraction.

-B. The CNN-based techniques
+B. The CNN-based approach

 Nowadays, convolutional neural networks are widely applied in object detection topics including hand detection.
 [8] proposes a one-stage CNN network that detects hand position and hand orientation.
-The Faster-RCNN network is used in [9] to detect the position of the driver's hand on the steering wheel and combines with the hand skin segmentation technique in [10] to locate the hand position in unconstrained scenarios.
-The ability to detect the hand of these methods is quite weak due to the lack of benchmark datasets and it is not covering the contexts of the hand orientation detection based on the Mask-CNN network and new attention techniques.
+The Faster-RCNN network was applied in [9] to detect the position of the driver's hand on the steering wheel and combines with the hand skin segmentation technique in [10] to locate the hand position in unconstrained scenarios.
+The ability to detect the hand of these methods is quite weak due to the lack of benchmark datasets and it is not covering the contexts of the hand in the natural environment.
+[2] proposes a hand mask and hand orientation detection based on the Mask-CNN network and new attention techniques.
 These methods achieve high performance but require complex computational techniques and is unsuitable for low computing devices.